MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-perform-transactionless-copy.md

 - Prepare the source environment
 - Copy the environment to the target

-As an example of this scenario, assume that a customer would like to reduce their storage consumption on their sandbox and unified developer enviornments, where there is no need for having 100% of the transactions from production.
+As an example of this scenario, assume that a customer would like to reduce their storage consumption on their sandbox and unified developer environments, where there's no need for having 100% of the transactions from production.
 To achieve this, the customer copies their production environment directly to their unified, developer environment and specifies that transactions are to be skipped.

 ## Before you begin